Why is My Pig Losing Hair? Identify, Diagnose, Treat Causes

 Permethrin is also used to combat an infestation.
 Remove all old bedding, spray the area down and let dry.
 Then sprinkle food grade Diatomaceous Earth all over the ground of their pe.

-Put a kitten flea powder directly on your piglet, but your piglets have to be four weeks old.
+Put kitten flea powder on your piglet, but your piglets must be four weeks old.
 You can also add apple cider vinegar to their drinking water.
 Add 1 to 2 cups vinegar to 20 gallons of water.
 If you notice your pig not drinking the water add less vinegar.

 If your pig has dry, cracked skin, you can apply lotion to its skin.
 I use aloe lotion that helps their skin and hair stay soft.
 It makes petting the pigs a lot nicer and feels less like petting a broom.